AltyIbrhm/AIris/README.md

 ## 🚀 Current Phase

-We are currently in Phase 1: Core Infrastructure.
+We are currently in Phase 3: AI Integration, focusing on implementing machine learning capabilities and advanced trading strategies.
 See [ROADMAP.md](docs/ROADMAP.md) for the complete development plan.

 ## 🛠️ Setup